 Cooldown with the CHL operational is very straightforward.
-The satellite is tuned up in the liquefier mode, producing $426 \ l/h$, which is added to the 200 l/h from the central (if one is cooling only one service building this might be as high as 2000 l/h, stress, pressure drops, and thermo-acoustic oscillations permitting).
-This helium is run through the single phase of the magnets, returning to compressor suction by way of the cool-down lines, where it recompresses to 20 atm.
-The excess gas is then returned to the discharge of the CHL compressor (13 atm), where it is reliquified.
-When the wavefront reaches one of the cool-down lines, it is shut off and the magnet JT is opened.
+The satellite is tuned up in the liquefier mode, producing 126 l/h , which is added to the 200 l/h from the central (if one is cooling only one service building this might be as high as 2000 l/h, stress, pressure drops, and thermoacoustic oscillations per-This helium is run through the single phase of the mitting). magnets, returning to compressor suction by way of the cooldown lines, where it recompresses to 20 atm.
+The excess gas is then returned to the discharge of the CHL compressor (13 atm), where it is reliquefied.
+When the wavefront reaches one of the cooldown lines, it is shut off and the magnet JT is opened.
 When it reaches the second one, the same is repeated, 1000 l are transferred from the central to fill the magnets, the dry engine is turned off and the satellite is tuned for the satellite mode.